devsim/devsim/BUILD.md

 #### Building Red Hat 7 compatible version

-The `Centos 7` compatible [manylinux2014](https://github.com/pypa/manylinux?tab=readme-ov-file#manylinux2014-centos-7-based-glibc-217) distribution is used for binary Linux releases, as it is forward compatible with most Linux distributions and used the Intel MKL.
-It will install all required dependencies, including Anaconda Python.
+The `AlmaLinux 8` based [manylinux_2_28](https://github.com/pypa/manylinux?tab=readme-ov-file#manylinux_2_28-almalinux-8-based) distribution is used for binary Linux releases, as it is forward compatible with most Linux distributions.
+It will install all required dependencies, including Python.
 It is recommended to run this in a docker image.

 First download the source on your host Linux machine:
 ```